-Generally, a moderate hike that can take up to 8 hours to complete and is available to hike year round.
-You’ve got White and Green Lake, Zadne Medodoly and Javorova valley to keep your eyes entertained.
+Generally, a moderate hike that can take up to 8 hours to complete and is available to hike year-round.
+You’ve got White and Green Lake, Zadne Medodoly, and Javorova valley to keep your eyes entertained.

 Valley of the 7 Springs and Valley of the White Water

-Rocky doors and Bujaci mountain ridge is the notable views you get from this moderate hike.
+Rocky doors and Bujaci mountain ridge is the striking views you get from this moderate hike.
 The trail is open all year with the Valley of the 7 Springs and Big White Lake as additional destinations.

 Mt.
 Rysy Peak

 Climbing Mt.
-Rysy is a popular thing to do in the High Tatras and marks a border between Slovakia and Poland.
+Rysy is a favorite thing to do in the High Tatras and marks a border between Slovakia and Poland.
 The Slovak side is relatively easy to scale while the Polish side is significantly steeper.
 However, on a sunny day, you will get terrific views from the top.